supabase-community/supabase-mcp/README.md

 The following options are available:

 - `--read-only`: Used to restrict the server to read-only queries and tools.
-Recommended by default.
+Off by default, but recommended for production use.
 See [read-only mode](#read-only-mode).
 - `--project-ref`: Used to scope the server to a specific project.
 Recommended by default.
 If you omit this, the server will have access to all projects in your Supabase account.
 See [project scoped mode](#project-scoped-mode).
 - `--features`: Used to specify which tool groups to enable.
 See [feature groups](#feature-groups).